 Be Serious About Food…

 Of course, Primrose Hill is home to a lot of foodies.
 Or, foodies, if only they could bring themselves to eat carbohydrates.
 Maybe they just smell the fresh aroma of good bread.
-Anthony Delicatessen has great Italian food.
-My son loves the parma ham it sells.
+Anthony Delicatessen has great Italian food where my son is a big fan of the San Daniele prosciutto.
 On Saturdays, there is a farmer’s market held in the neighbourhood.

 Shepherd’s Foods is a little supermarket along the lines of Partridges in Sloane Square which in turn tries to be the cooler version of Fortnum & Mason.
 Not surprising since the same family (Shepherd) own both Shepherds and Partridges.
 Just like Partridges, you will find a selection of American brands at Shepherds.